Q: What's brand voice?

 What is it that you've got coming up?
 An official stats report?
 A revamped FAQ page?
 A new feature release?
 Don't lose the opportunity to demonstrate your brand's personality just because the content is official!
 Keep your brand voice switch flipped to ON all the time and utilize it whenever you're able.

-Now start there.
 Inject some personality where it's least expected, or where your client experience is most lacking.
 Try adding an unanticipated exclamation, question, or graphic to boost a client's experience.
 Or rethink that segment entirely.
-That's what we did:

 For us, our biggest weakness was the official brand style guides we gave each client after crafting their brand identity.